Lawsuit likely over Minnesota carbon tax

 The regulatory dispute dates to the mid-1990s, when the Minnesota PUC considered proposals to assess environmental costs of electricity generated by North Dakota coal plants.
 The commission ultimately exempted the plants from its proposed rules.

-Two years ago, the Minnesota Legislature approved a law that ordered the agency to estimate carbon dioxide regulation's effects on electricity costs, and to use the figures in forecasting customers' electricity costs.
+Two years ago, the Minnesota Legislature approved a law that ordered the agency to estimate how regulations will affect energy costs and to use the figures in forecasting customers' electricity costs.

 The PUC's initial estimates, published in December 2007, assumed coal-generated electricity would carry an environmental cost of at least $4 per ton of carbon dioxide generated, with a maximum of $30 a ton.
 Its most recent estimates, published last October, put the range at $9 to $34 per ton.

 Coal burning is a major source of carbon dioxide, which can trap heat in the Earth's atmosphere.
-Along with increasing customer costs for coal-provided electricity, Minnesota's added regulatory fees would make the price of power generated by wind, hydroelectric dams or nuclear reactors more attractive.
+Along with increasing customer costs for coal-provided electricity, Minnesota's added regulatory fees would make the price of power generated by wind power more attractive, as would electricity from hydroelectric dams or nuclear reactors.

 Beth Goodpaster, energy program director for the Minnesota Center for Environmental Advocacy, said the legislation and the PUC rules only require utilities to consider the potential cost of carbon dioxide regulation when deciding how they will meet future electricity demands.